Sunday, 24 May 2026

 All put together, the clubs are below.
 The grand total is shown for each club, divided into regions with a ranking number (Rk), which gives their place compared to all the other clubs.
 Some of them have now ceased to exist and others have changed names but I've used the latest ones.

 I've divided the clubs up into four regions.
-Zagreb has about 28% of the total population and took 46.5% of the total points.
-South 30%, West 13% with the other two are the same with 5.2% each.
+Zagreb has about 28% of the total population and took 46.7% of the total points.
+South 29.7%, West 13.1% with the other two are the same with a 5.2% average.
 Crowd trouble is a problem, with the rivalry between the two top clubs intense.

 No comments: